Ester Vázquez

-Ester Vázquez Fernández-Pacheco (born 1973) is an expert in carbon nanostructures and sustainable synthesis.
+Ester Vázquez Fernández-Pacheco (born 1973) is a Spanish chemist and expert in carbon nanostructures and sustainable synthesis.
 She is a full professor at the University of Castilla la Mancha and a group leader at the MSOC Nanochemistry group.

 Biography

 Ester Vázquez Fernández-Pacheco obtained her PhD degree from the University of Castilla-la Mancha in 2000.
 Her PhD studies covered the applications of microwave irradiation in catalysis, synthesis, and sustainable chemistry.
 She also spent a few months at the University of Zaragoza (Spain), where she studied the uses of silica-supported Lewis acids for catalysis; and later at the Karolinska Institute in Stockholm (Sweden), where she worked on the application of microwaves to prepare radiolabelling tracers for positron emission tomography.
 After finishing her PhD, she carried out her postdoctoral training at the University of Trieste (Italy) working on biological applications of fullerenes and carbon nanotubes in the group of Maurizio Prato.
 She then returned to her alma mater, where she was promoted to Associate Professor in 2010, and then Full Professor in 2019.